 Engagement is a very important factor to increase the motivation of a person in many situations of life, as can be learned from Yu-kai Chou in his book "Actionable Gamification" [5].
-Chou discovered the existence of eight main core drives (CDs) that usually engage people and analysed them in the so-called Octalysis framework:
+Chou discovered the existence of eight main core drives (CDs) that usually engage people and analysed them in the so-called Octal CDs Ifra Engineering & Calling

-- CD 1 Epic meaning & Calling

 - CD 2 Development & accomplishment

 - CD 3 Empowerment of Creativity & Feedback

 - CD 4 Ownership & possession

 - CD 5 Social Influence & Relatedness

 - CD 6 Scarcity & Impatience

 - CD 7 Unpredictability & Curiosity

 - CD 8 Loss & Avoidance

 It is possible to apply the CDs to any task that should be gamified, so in this work, we took them as a guideline to create motivational factors in an exergame.
 CD 2 and CD 4 are the easiest and most straightforward elements to implement in a game: CD 2 is represented by the goal to be reached and CD 4 by the award to be obtained for it.

-However, all other core drives, although subtler, are the ones that really engage the player.
-A very important one is CD 1, "Epic Meaning & Calling", which refers to the identification of the player with the main game character of a game and their feeling to be part of its history.
-As a consequence, the creation of full-play-games with a complex history and meaning, seems to us a very promising way to really engage patients in doing their exercises, above all the long-time exercises, which are needed in case of chronical diseases.
-Other interesting motivational factors are: CD 3, which is expressed when users are engaged in a creative process or CD 7, which keeps a player constantly engaged with the desire to find out what is happening next in the game.
+However, all other core drives, although subtler, are the

+ones that really engage the player.
+A very important one is

+CD 1, "Epic Meaning & Calling", which refers to the

+identification of the player with the main game character of

+a game and their feeling to be part of its history.
+As a

-So, the best way to really engage patients in their exercises, especially in long-time therapy, seems to be fullplay-games with a complex story and purpose.
+so, the best way to really engage patients in their exercises, especially in long-time therapy, seems to be full-play-games with a complex story and purpose.
 In this sense, the first prototype of a full game, which is going to be tested as beta version, has been created as part of the project "Blexer" (Blender Exergames), which aims at creating a complex exergaming environment for people with physical disabilities.
 The game is a follow up of our former work published in [6], where a group of people suffering from rare muscle diseases tested the four minigames that build the basis of our full-play game "Phiby's Adventures".
 A preliminary version of the game was recently presented in [7], the medical platform "Blexermed" in [8].